semacu/training/20171024_GitHub_Chemistry_Cambridge/README.md

 - To share the contents of a book
   - The Bioinformatics Data Skills [book](http://shop.oreilly.com/product/0636920030157.do) shares materials in a dedicated GitHub [page](https://github.com/vsbuffalo/bds-files).

+### In the context of our research group

+- Most projects have both an experimental and a computational leader
+- Classical ways of sharing are: conversations/meetings, email, DropBox, common/shared folders ...